andreax79/airflow-code-editor/README.md

 # Airflow Code Editor Plugin
 A plugin for [Apache Airflow](https://github.com/apache/airflow) that allows you to edit DAGs in browser.
 It provides a file managing interface within specified directories and it can be used to edit and download your files.
-The DAGs are stored in a Git repository.
+If git support is enabled, the DAGs are stored in a Git repository.
 You may use it to view Git history, review local changes and commit.

 [![PyPI version](https://badge.fury.io/py/airflow-code-editor.svg)](https://badge.fury.io/py/airflow-code-editor)
 [![PyPI](https://img.shields.io/pypi/pyversions/airflow-code-editor.svg)](https://pypi.org/project/airflow-code-editor)